Simarjit1303/Simarjit1303-GDA_CAPSTONE_PROJECT_CYCLISTIC_BIKE_SHARE/README.md

 You are a junior data analyst in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The marketing director believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ## About the Company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system at anytime.
+The bikes can be unlocked from one station and returned to any other station in the system at any time.

 The project follows the six-step data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**.